KingiDE/Note-Pad/README.md

 # Note-Pad
+This is a website that allows you to store entries inside your browser's localStorage.
-This is a Note-Pad made with TypeScript and NextJS
+It's made with TypeScript and NextJS.

+## ⚠️ Information:
+This repository is no longer actively developed.